kundana-ch/Uber-Data-Analysis/README.md

 # Uber Data Analysis using Python

+Exploratory Data Analysis project on Uber ride booking data using Python and data visualization libraries to identify ride trends and user behavior patterns.

 ## 📌 Project Overview
 This project performs Exploratory Data Analysis (EDA) on Uber ride data to understand ride patterns based on category, purpose, time, day, month, and distance travelled.